MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 #### How can I track and view learner progress on the platform?

-You will be able to track and view user progress from our analytics tab on the admin dashboard.
+You will be able to track and view user progress from the analytics tab on the admin dashboard.
 For further information please visit [**this article**](../analytics/analytics-overview.md).

 ### How can I add additional resources or exercises as part of a course?